Price is right

 ECMBL’s Commissioner has over 20 years of participating in team sports.
 He has a degree in Business Finance & Ethnic Studies from San Francisco State University.
 He has more than 19 years of experience in Project Management.
 Ronald has dedicated the past several years as a volunteer with ECMBL.
 Because of his love for the game and his commitment to giving back to the community, he has been a key contributor to the current success of the program.

-Michelle Hersey has been a part of the East County MBL Program for at least 5 years.
-Ms. Hersey is a respected member of her community in North Richmond and has been since 2003.
-She has served as Vice President of the Tenants' Committee, counselor, confidant and friend.
-Ms. Hersey has over 15 years of experience of working with diverse people and populations with a specialty of offering solutions.
-Ms. Hersey is an active volunteer at Project P.R.I.D.E.
-Recreation Center located in unincorporated North Richmond, where she mentors young women aged 15-22.
-Ms. Hersey's passion and goal is to give back to the Contra Costa Community at large.
+Conchita Price has been a part of the East County MBL Program since 1998 when her husband took over the program as executive director.
+Conchita has over 20 years of experience of working with diverse people and populations with a specialty of offering solutions.
 Because of her experience and passion to serve, she is an integral part of the East County MBL Program.